Optimal recruitment process: from search to hiring

 - The exact job title and conventional classification

-- Gross compensation, any variable components, and benefits (health insurance, meal vouchers, paid time off)
+- Gross compensation, any variables and benefits (health insurance, meal vouchers, extra days off)

 This step marks a crucial transition: from the selection process to the legal formalization of the employment contract.